KevinNavarreteParra/kevin-quarto-blog/README.md

 - **Academic Life**: PhD journey, reading notes, scholarly reflections
 - **Technical Projects**: Tools and workflows for academic research

+I built this website using Anthropic's Claude Code, which helped me migrate the website from the previous Tailwind version. **All substantive content, including blog posts, is my own.**

 ## Quick Start

 ### Prerequisites